SpaceBaker/xilux/doc/diary.md

 ### ssbl (u-boot)
 For this project we will be using u-boot for the ssbl.
 It is lightweight and popular amoung embedded systems.
-Do the same as what was done with the linux kernel
+Do the same as what was done with the linux kernel.